igordanchenko/react-photo-album/CONTRIBUTING.md

 ## Submitting an Issue

-Before you commit your time to code a new feature or a bug fix, be sure to open a feature request or a bug report under the project [Issues](https://github.com/igordanchenko/react-photo-album/issues) to be sure your PR will be accepted once done.
+Before committing your time to coding a new feature or fixing a bug, make sure to open a feature request or a bug report in the project's [Issues](https://github.com/igordanchenko/react-photo-album/issues) section to ensure that your pull request will be accepted once it is done.

 ## Sending a Pull Request